SwissStatsR/BFS.muni/README.md

     ## #   ⁵​InitialParentHistoricalCode, ⁶​InitialParentName, ⁷​InitialStep,
     ## #   ⁸​TerminalHistoricalCode

+### Correspondances

-Get the municipality correspondences, which indicates for each municipality existing at the `start_period` time, which is/are the corresponding municipality(ies) at the `end_period` time.
+Get the municipality correspondances, which indicates for each municipality existing at the `start_period` time, which is/are the corresponding municipality(ies) at the `end_period` time.